 Data Science for Social Good Fellowship Training Materials

 Each summer, we host a new cohort of Data Science for Social Good Fellows.
 Throughout the program, we hold classes and provide materials on programming, computer science, math and statistics, machine learning, social science, project scoping and management, privacy, ethics, security, communications, social issues, and more.
 We make many of our training materials available on GitHub.

 In 2016, we launched the Data Science for Social Good conference which brings together current DSSG fellows, DSSG alumni, project partners both past and present, and people and content from other DSSG programs.
 This conference highlighted the successes, opportunities, and challenges faced by the growing Data Science for Social Good community by bringing key members from each community (academia, governments, non-profits, foundations, social enterprises, and corporations) together to share best practices, learn from each other, and generate new collaboration opportunities.

 Civic Hackathon (aka Scope-a-thon)

-DSaPP is committed to partnering with individuals, communities, and researchers in order to find solutions to social and civic challenges.
-Most recently, we co-sponsored the Civic Hackathon at the Chicago Innovation Exchange which was focused on scoping data-driven social impact projects with governments and non-profits.
+We are committed to partnering with individuals, communities, and researchers to find solutions to social and civic challenges.
+At the University of Chicago, we co-sponsored the Civic Hackathon at the Chicago Innovation Exchange which was focused on scoping data-driven social impact projects with governments and non-profits.